techidaily/site-blog-min/source/_posts/how-to-migrate-android-data-from-lava-storm-5g-to-new-android-phone-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 ![clone android phone with phone clone app](https://images.wondershare.com/drfone/article/2017/11/15115448476323.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/1KKovVi9epE?si=EF7KA7b4KsEpWA-M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Part 5: Clone Android phone using Google Drive

 Google Drive is ideally used to store data on the cloud.
 However, it can also be used to back up and restore your data.
 Even though Google Drive transfers the data wirelessly, it consumes a substantial amount of data usage.
 Also, the process is not as fast or smooth as other options.
 Nevertheless, you can learn how to clone Android phone using Google Drive by following these steps: